retro16/acsi2stm/doc/troubleshooting.md

 handling and other quirks.

-The best way to limit possible interaction between these patching tools is to load GemDrive through `GEMDRIVE.TOS` and make sure it's loaded after all these tools.
+The best way to limit possible interaction between these patching tools is to load GemDrive through `GEMDRIVE.PRG` and make sure it's loaded after all these tools.
 That way access to GemDrive drives will be done with pristine system calls.